 What’s Included in Key Person Insurance?

-Key person insurance typically includes a range of coverage options designed to protect a business from the financial fallout of losing a critical employee or executive.
-The core of this coverage is life insurance, which provides a lump-sum payout to the business if the insured person passes away.
-This can be used to cover immediate financial losses, maintain operations, and fund the recruitment and training of a replacement.
+Key person insurance usually offers several coverage options to help protect your business if you lose a key employee or executive.
+The main part is life insurance, which pays a lump sum to your business if the insured person dies.
+This money can help cover immediate losses, keep your business running, and pay for hiring and training a replacement.

-Many policies also offer critical illness coverage as a built-in option or add-on.
+Some insurers offer critical illness or disability coverage as a separate policy or optional rider, allowing the business to receive a payout if the key individual becomes seriously ill and is unable to work.
 This means the business can receive a payout if the key individual is diagnosed with a serious illness that prevents them from working, such as cancer or a stroke.

 Coverage amounts are flexible and can be tailored to the specific financial risk the individual represents to the business.
 Whether it’s to offset lost revenue, protect a financing deal, or reassure investors, the policy value can be customized accordingly.